Ezeroxp/Ezeroxp/README.md

 - Hi im @Ezeroxp a Computer science student from northern spain
 -  I’m interested in videogames and translating games.
-I'm also interested in learning how to hombrew different consoles.
+I'm also interested in learning how to homebrew different consoles.
 -  I’m currently learning Japanese and finishing my degree in computer science
 -  I like game design and programming